TRIP PLANNING INFORMATION

 The cedar sauna is wood heated and can accommodate 8-10 people comfortably.
 There is also a hot water shower.

 The kitchen contains everything you could possibly need to prepare meals.
 Dish soap and other cleaning products, sponges, dishtowels, and bleach are also provided.
 Cooking is done on a 6-burner propane stove with a full-sized oven and broiler, or on the propane BBQ on the awesome south-facing deck.
-There is cold and hot running water in the kitchen.
+There is filtered cold and hot running water in the kitchen.

 The dining room consists of a large octagonal table with a rotating section in the middle that permits everyone to sit at one table to allow for socializing and to make serving easy.
 The living room contains built-in couches, a luxurious woodstove, lots of magazines, books, games, satellite radio, Bluetooth stereo, and a slide projector & screen is available upon request.
 We also have yoga mats, stretching aids, 2 guitars and great views from every window!